swekage/swekage.github.io/_posts/2023-05-26-python-turtle-cheatsheet.md

 `turtle` is a preinstalled library in python that allows you to draw graphics.
 Many beginner computer science courses use it to teach students because it is easy to set up and use.

 I made this cheatsheet because one day, I was tutoring a student who needed to use python turtle to draw the US Flag.
-They were getting stuck on how to add color, and I asked them if they were provided any references to use when they got stuck.
-They said yes and showed me a link that their teacher gave them to the official python turtle documentation.
+They were getting stuck on how to add color, and I asked them if their teacher gave them any references for when they got stuck.
+He said yes and showed me a link he was given to the official python turtle documentation.

 "Did you try using it?"